 Before Betterment, if you wanted your money managed, you had to go to a financial advisor (human) for help.

 Betterment’s Key Features and Services

-This strategy is called "goal-based investing."
-The point of this strategy is to encourage optimal behavior.
+This strategy is called “goal-based investing.”
+This strategy is to encourage optimal behavior.

 A few situations they can help you with: